worp2023/create-brassite-forge-1.20.1/README.md

 ## Credits

-The some assets were used or modified from other creators:
+Some assets were used or modified from other creators:

 - Textures from [Create](https://github.com/Creators-of-Create/Create/tree/mc1.20.1/dev?tab=readme-ov-file) by simibubi, licensed under the MIT License.